-Windows 10 users are reporting to have an issue with disappearing mouse pointer on their computers.
+Windows 11 and Windows 10 users are reporting to have an issue with disappearing mouse pointer on their computers.
 The majority of the users who are facing this problem are using Windows 10 on a touch screen device, where “touch” and “mouse pointer” both options are available.
 If the mouse pointer is disappearing on your computer that may be because your mouse pointer driver is outdated or maybe because you forget to turn off Tablet mode.

 It is a possibility that your mouse has gone out of order.
 So, it is better to try your mouse on another computer.
 If it is working fine in another computer then go for these fixes-

 If the mouse is not working for you then you have to try all these fixes with the keyboard.

 Table of Contents

 Fix 1 – Try pressing certain Keys from your Laptop

 Before proceeding towards the solutions, you may press Fn+Esc keys together from your keyboard or Fn+F9 keys together from your keyboard and check if the mouse cursor starts showing up again or not.
 For most of the users, this works.

 If Fn+ F9 do not work try pressing these keys: –